-For each test goal, the circumstances(s) associated with successful goal attainment shall be identified, together with a way of monitoring when it has been achieved.
-Since successful completion is the criterion, alternative methods of achieving the goal(s) (including errors that are successfully corrected) shall be included as positive results, unless the means used have undesirable consequences, such as posing a risk to the well-being of the individual, or causing damage to the product.
+The condition(s) associated with successful installation shall be identified, together with a way of monitoring when it has been achieved.
+Since successful completion is the criterion, alternative methods of achieving installation (including errors that are successfully corrected) shall be included as positive results, unless the means used have undesirable consequences, such as posing a risk to the well-being of the individual, or causing damage to the product.